alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-participating-kafir-festivals.md

 layout: post
 title: "Ruling on participating in disbelievers' festivals"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. -31"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no.31"
-category: [walabara]
+category: [fatwas,walabara]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
 lang: en
 locale: en
-uid: ruling-on-participating-kafir-festivals
 note: true
 excerpt: "It is not permissible to participate in their festivals or congratulate them, for this conduct shows a kind of intimacy and endorsement of their rituals.
 It is also a forbidden collaboration with them in sin and aggression."
 muftis: